chen-zhuo/IRIS/README.md

 - `cd ~/Desktop`
 - `git clone https://github.com/chen-zhuo/IRIS.git`

-### Configure the Raspberry Pi to Run a Python File Upon Boot
+### Configure Raspberry Pi to Run a Python File Upon Boot

 - Ensure that the boot option is set to “Console Autologin”, and “Wait for Network at Boot” is enabled.
 - In Terminal, enter `sudo raspi-config` to enter the configuration panel.